amartincolby/Rust-Quick-Guide/README.md

     let mut drink = String::from("coffee");
     let mut closure_drink = |x: i32| drink.push('s');

-    // println!("{drink}"); // This fails.
+    // println!("{drink}"); // Simple references now fail.
     closure_drink(42);

     /* Borrowing is the default behavior but ownership can be transferred via the `move` keyword.
-The primary use of this is to transfer a closure to another thread.
+The primary use of this is to transfer a closure, and everything it needs, to another thread.
 Multithreading will be discussed later. */

     let dessert = String::from("cheesecakes");
     let closure_dessert = move |x: i32| println!("You have {x} {dessert}");

     // println!("{dessert}"); // This fails.

-    /* At this point, the value "cheesecakes" has not been destroyed.
+    /* At this point, the value "cheesecakes" has not been dropped.
 It is instead bound to the identifier for the closure `closure_dessert`.
-Only once `closure_dessert` falls out of scope will the value be destroyed. */
+Only once `closure_dessert` falls out of scope will the value be dropped. */

     /* Because closures are bound by let declarations, they are part of the dynamic environment along with the let values.
 As such, they can "see" each other.

-Just as let values and closures are part of the dynamic environment, functions can enclose other entities from the static environment.
+    But Just as entities from the dynamic environment can enclose one another, functions can enclose other entities from the static environment.
 Both the below static value and constant value exist in the same realm as the function, so the function can indeed "enclose" them. */